 Everything that you will input will then reflect on the left side of the screen.
 Here you can preview what your page would look like both on desktop and on phone.
 After reviewing it, click Create Page to proceed.

 Here are some tips: in creating a name for your business, make sure that it is something catchy but still related to what you are selling.
-Additionally, make sure that you choose the right categories for your page, as Facebook will be able to help you reach your target audience better if your categories are specific to your brand.
+Additionally, make sure that you choose the right categories for your Facebook page, as this will help you reach your target audience better if your categories are specific to your brand.

 Lastly, don’t think of descriptions that are too long, especially when there is a 255 word limit to them!
 Make it short and sweet while still capturing the essence of your business or brand.

 Add a Facebook Profile Picture and Cover Photo

 When you are finished inputting the basic information about your business page, it is now time to add the profile picture and cover photo of your page.
 You can opt to do this later after you are finished creating your page, but it is better to do it now since you can preview how it would look on mobile devices.

 First off, your profile picture.
 Usually, your business’s logo is the one that you use in your profile picture because that’s the photo that other people will see from their timeline before they visit your page.
 Basically, this is like your identity.